Willyfrog/git-talk/presentation.md

     - HEAD is the name of the commit we are now.

-Branch and Master
+Branch & Master

     - Branch is only a pointer to a commit.
     - Master is the default name for the first branch in a repo.

-Repository or History
+Repository == History

     - Repository is the name for all the commits.
     - You'll find a .git dir inside it.